johnwcowan/r7rs-work/ProcessesCowan.md

 Note: if more than one file descriptor is connected to a pipe, precautions must be taken to avoid deadlock.
-If the implementation does not make use of asynchronous I/O under the covers, then the use of SRFI 170 `select` to decide which pipe is ready to be read or written is advisable.
+If the implementation does not make use of asynchronous I/O under the covers, then the use of `select` to decide which pipe is ready to be read or written is advisable.

-## The setup plist
+## The setup dictionary

-A plist is a list whose elements alternate between keys and values.
-Quasiquotation is a convenient way to construct a plist with fixed keys and variable values.
-The setup plist allows keys to be either symbols or exact integers.
-Here is an explanation of each standard key.
-Keys not listed here are ignored, unless the implementation attributes a meaning to them.
+This dictionary (whose implementation is not yet defined) maps either symbols or exact integers to Scheme values.

 `stdin`
 `stdout`